 *** UPDATE: As of 2002, I no longer check or maintain this website.
-I created it then with my basic HTML knowledge and intended it to be a site where photos and information on Pencoed Castle could be compiled.
-For that same reason, I have chosen to leave it up and running on the internet over the years.
-As always, if you have any questions, please feel free to e-mail me at the address below and I'll try to get back to you as soon as I can. ***
+I created this site in 1998 on a very young internet using basic HTML knowledge.
+I intended it to be a site where photos and information on Pencoed Castle could be compiled, since there was next to nothing available on the internet.
+Since then, there are countless new photos and far better information on this castle and others than I could ever provide.
+Because some people find the site to be useful, I've chosen to leave the website up and running over the years.
+If you have any questions, please feel free to e-mail me. ***

 Pencoed Castle (pronounced "PEN-coyd") is derived from the Welsh meaning "head (top) of the wood".
 The castle stands among 370 acres of rolling farmland and countryside.
 The map below shows the county of Gwent, and the general locaton of the castle may be found in the area under the name "Magor" near the bottom of the county.
 To see a road map of the area surrounding the castle and how to get to it, click here.